-Mount the 3-phase synchronous motor and the small servo motor with tachometer on the motor rack as shown below.
+Mount the 3-phase induction motor and the small servo motor with tachometer on the motor rack as shown on the next page.
 Give the motors plenty of slack at the coupling.
 You may need to use shims to make the two line up well.
 Also, if the servo motor shaft is bent (many are), you may have to try another one.
 Hook up a voltmeter to the green and yellow connections of the tachometer.

-Turn off the 3-phase line breaker and hook up the 3-phase synchronous motor to the 3phase lines (black, red, & blue) in Δ .
+Turn off the 3-phase line breaker and hook up the 3-phase induction motor to the 3-phase lines (black, red, & blue) in $\Delta$ .
 Pay no attention to the connector colors of the motor.
-Hook the B&K power supply to the D.C.
-ROTOR (A B) connections.
-Set the B&K to about 15 V. Turn on the 3-phase power and make sure everything is running smoothly.
-Now you have the tachometer spinning at a known speed of 1800 rpm.
-Record the tachometer voltage.
+Turn on the 3-phase power and make sure everything is running smoothly.
+Now you have the tachometer spinning at a known speed of about 1770 rpm (your TA may have a better estimate for you and/or may have and alternate measurement method available).
+Record the tachometer voltage for later speed calculations.
 Turn off the 3-phase power.

-Remove the small servo motor with tachometer and set it aside, you'll use it later.
+Remove the small servo motor with tachometer and set it aside for now.